What does “Direct Patient Care Experience” mean?

 Do you have a preference as to an applicant’s undergraduate degree major?

 We do not have a preference for your undergraduate major.
 In fact, we encourage all potential applicants to major in the area that interests them.
 As one may expect, a high number of our applicants have science or health science related majors, but we have a good number of liberal arts majors as well.
+Please review the required prerequisite courses to be eligible for this program.

 Can I still apply if my cumulative or science GPA is not 3.0?

 Your cumulative and science GPA must be 3.0 or higher in order to be eligible to apply to the Augsburg College PA Program.
 If your cumulative or science GPA is lower than 3.0, we suggest that you work with an academic counselor at your school to develop a course plan that will help you increase your GPA in a timeline that is acceptable to you.
-An academic counselor should be able to help you determine the course work you will need to take, and what grades you will need to earn in order to reach the required cumulative and science GPA of 3.0.
-In order to be competitive in our strong applicant pools, we encourage you to set a goal of 3.2 or higher for your cumulative and science GPAs.

 Who should I ask to write my letters of recommendation?